sophie-thomson/mad-hatters-personality-quiz/README.md

 This quiz will take the user on their own personal journey through Wonderland and will compare their own personality traits with 6 of the best known characters that Lewis Carrol first created in 1865.

+The live site can be found here: https://sophie-thomson.github.io/mad-hatters-personality-quiz/

 ![Multi-device mockup showing responsiveness]()

 ## Features